 By focusing on content optimization, you’re also giving Google the data it needs to learn more about your content.
 When Google can determine what your content is about, it will be easy for it to gather more information about your business.

-If you run a business website, you should know the importance of ranking in Google.
+If you run a business website, you should know the importance of SEO.
 Because it has the potential to get you a lot of traffic that actually converts into customers.
 If you’re creating content just for the heck of it, then you’ll have a hard time convincing both, your visitors and the search engines.

 This is exactly why lengthier content tends to rank higher.
 In Google’s eyes it offers more value.